dcmi/dctap/TAPvocabulary.md

 ### Profile

 Using terms from existing vocabularies, an application profile specifies the structures and metadata terms used in a dataset.
-At a minimum the profile must provide the data elements that make up the metadata definition; a profile may also include rules for validity, such as value constraints and element cardinality.
+At a minimum the profile must provide the data elements, or properties, that are valid for use in the metadata.
+A profile may also further define metadata validity, such as value constraints and cardinality of elements.

 ### Shape

-A group of statement constraints that share a subject node and are identified with the same shapeID.
+A shape is a group of statement constraints that share a subject and are identified with the same shapeID.

 ### shapeID